srini-lynx/chef-fluency-badge/README.md

 ==> Useful for testing and validating the behaviour of chef-client against our cookbooks, recipes , and run-lists before uploading those to the Chef-Server for Usage .

+Chef-Server

+It's a Central point of management for nodes within an environment .

+	==> Authentication is required for the nodes to communicate with the Chef server.
+	==> During a convergence the chef-client pulls the updated cookbook, recipe, roles, and environment information from Chef Server.
+	==> Chef server is used for managing many different nodes and different node scenario configurations within an environment.